-Every state funded school in England must provide a basic curriculum (RE, RSE and the National Curriculum).
+Every maintained school in England must provide a basic curriculum (RE, Sex Education and the National Curriculum).
 This includes provision for RE for all registered pupils at the school (including those in the sixth form), except those withdrawn by their parents (or withdrawing themselves if they are aged 18 or over) in accordance with Schedule 19 to the School Standards and Framework Act 1998.

-Every state funded school in England must also provide a daily act of Collective Worship for all pupils.
+Every maintained school in England must also provide a daily act of Collective Worship for all pupils.
 This must be of a broadly Christian character.
 It is the responsibility of the Standing Advisory Council for Religious Education (SACRE) to ensure that schools meet their statutory duty in this area.

 The key document in determining the teaching of RE is the Locally Agreed Syllabus.
 Schools designated as having a religious character are free to make their own decisions in preparing their syllabus.
-Academies and Free Schools often choose to follow the locally agreed syllabus however they can develop their own.
-Local Authorities must ensure that the Agreed Syllabus for their area is consistent with Section 375 of the Education Act 1996, which requires the Syllabus to reflect that the religious traditions of Great Britain are in the main Christian, whilst taking account of the teaching and practices of the other principal religions and world views represented in Great Britain.
+Local Authorities must ensure that the Agreed Syllabus for their area is consistent with Section 375 of the Education Act 1996, which requires the Syllabus to reflect that the religious traditions of Great Britain are in the main Christian, whilst taking account of the teaching and practices of the other principal religions represented in Great Britain.